-O*Net expects job openings for Vermont cosmetologists to increase 9% between 2014 and 2024 (2016).
-On average, Vermont cosmetologists earn $28,880 per year (Bureau of Labor Statistics, 2016).
+O*Net expects job openings for Vermont cosmetologists to increase 3% between 2016 and 2026 (2019).
+On average, Vermont cosmetologists earn $26,830 per year (Bureau of Labor Statistics, 2020).

 What kind of career can you pursue when you go into cosmetology?
 If you become a licensed cosmetologist, you may work at salons, spas, specialty shops, and nail salons.
 Vermont has many upscale communities with boutique salons and spas, giving you a variety of potential employers to compare.
 You may work a steady schedule at a salon, rent a chair and set your own hours, or change your beauty community by opening a salon.

-Contact the Vermont State Board of Barbers and Cosmetologists
+Contact the Vermont State Board of Cosmetology

 Associated Hair Professionals